Skip to navigation Skip to content

 Patient and claimant

-The following descriptions are provided to differentiate between patient and claimant:
+The difference between a patient and a claimant:

-• Claimant - the person who incurred, or is liable for, costs associated with the medical service rendered
+• Claimant - the person who incurred, or is liable for, the costs associated with the medical service

-• has paid for the service provided to themselves or another person, they are entitled to get the Medicare benefit
+• is entitled to the Medicare benefit because they have paid for the service provided to themselves or another person

-• may also be a business or organisation and, if on behalf of the patient, they have incurred the cost, they are entitled to get the Medicare benefit.
-For example, a sporting body, The Process page contains details on how to process a claim for a business or organisation
+• may be a business or organisation (for example, a sporting body) that is entitled to the Medicare benefit if they have incurred the cost on behalf of the patient.
+The Process page contains details on how to process a claim for a business or organisation

 An organisation funded for the provisions of medical services under section 19(2) of the Health Insurance Act 1973 is unable to claim a Medicare benefit.